Australian Tertiary Admission Rank: Western Australia

 The maximum TEA is 430.
-Mature age students may also receive a Mature Age Tertiary Entrance Aggregate, which only incorporates a student's best two subjects and well as 10% of any of the above subjects.
+Mature age students may also receive a Mature Age Tertiary Entrance Aggregate, which only incorporates a student's best two subjects as well as 10% of any of the above subjects.
 The TEA is converted to an ATAR percentile using the cubic spline model.

+ATAR Bonuses Removal

+The ATAR Specialist, Method, and LoTE bonuses are scheduled to be removed no earlier than 2027.

+Critical reception

+This move had mixed reception with WASSCO (Western Australia Council of State School Organizations) agreeing with TISC's decision, citing equality of opportunity.

+Tony Buti, the West Australian minister for education at the time publicly urged TISC to rethink its decision.